justicehub-in/budgets-for-justice-datasets/README.md

 </p>
 <p align="center">The <a href='https://budgets.justicehub.in'>Budgets for Justice</a> platform brings together open budget data from the Union Government of India over the last few years to reveal trends and patterns in budget allocation and expenditures for the law and justice sector.
 Our objective is to make budget data more accessible, usable and comprehensive so we can stay informed about how the law and justice sector (including courts, police, prison, legal aid etc.) is funded and sourced.
 Read more <a href='https://budgets.justicehub.in/about'>here</a></p>

+---

 ```
-This repository contains scripts to update the union budget datasets, uploaded on the Justice Hub, after the release of the union budget for 2022-23.
+This repository contains scripts to update the union budget datasets, uploaded on the Justice Hub, with data released as part of the union budget for 2022-23.
 ```

 1. [scripts/]("scripts/") - For scripts